solderneer/solderneer/site/src/content/notes/people-you-wanna-work-for.md

 ---
-title: Hire people you want to work for
+title: People you want to work for
 emoji: ⁉
 pubDate: 13-Jul-2023
 updatedDate: 13-Jul-2023